jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

 - How do we know if our resources have drifted?
   - We can use CloudFormation Drift!
 - Detect drift on an entire stack or on individual resources within a stack.
+  > IMPORTANT: AWS CloudFormation **does not support** drift detection of custom resources.

 TODO: DIAGRAM